RobJacobson/ws-dottie/docs/describe-project/implementation-prd-v2.md

-# Product Requirements Document: Zod Schema Annotation Implementation
+# Product Requirements Document: Zod Schema Annotation Implementation (v2)

 ## Overview

 This PRD provides comprehensive instructions for AI agents tasked with enhancing Zod 4 schema annotations for individual WSDOT and WSF APIs.
-Each agent will be assigned to work on one specific API, refactoring both `inputSchemas.ts` and `outputSchemas.ts` files according to the unified style guide.
+Each agent will be assigned to work on one specific API, refactoring both `inputSchemas.ts` and `outputSchemas.ts` files according to the unified style guide v2.

 ## 🎯 Mission Statement

-Transform terse, generic Zod schema descriptions into rich, semantic annotations that serve both human developers and AI agents through Model Context Protocol (MCP) servers.
-Create consistent, high-quality documentation that enhances API discoverability and usability.
+Transform terse, generic Zod schema descriptions into rich, semantic annotations that serve both human developers and AI agents through a **hybrid approach** using Zod 4's `.describe()` method with minimal, high-value metadata.
+Create consistent, high-quality documentation that enhances API discoverability and usability while avoiding verbose, non-standardized metadata.

 ## 📋 Pre-Implementation Checklist

 Before beginning any schema modifications, agents **MUST** complete all of the following steps. **Failure to complete any step is a blocking condition** - agents must pause and request user guidance.

 ### ✅ Step 1: Style Guide Review
-- [ ] **Read and understand** `docs/describe-project/unified-style-guide.md` completely
+- [ ] **Read and understand** `docs/describe-project/unified-style-guide-v2.md` completely
-- [ ] **Familiarize yourself** with the layered hybrid approach using `.meta()`
+- [ ] **Familiarize yourself** with the hybrid approach using `.describe()` with minimal metadata
-- [ ] **Study the examples** and anti-patterns sections thoroughly
+- [ ] **Study the verb-starting patterns** and cross-reference requirements
 - [ ] **Understand the quality assurance framework** and review checklist
 - [ ] **Review the domain glossary** for your assigned API domain